ionic-team/ionic-site/content/docs/intro/deploying/index-modified.md

 Enabling USB debugging and Developer Mode can vary between devices, but is easy to look up with a Google search.
 You can also check out [Enabling On-device Developer Options](https://developer.android.com/studio/run/device.html#developer-device-options) in the Android docs.

+### Change you config file

+Before you build the release apk, go to your config.xml file and change the package id from "io.starter.ionic" to "io.----yourprojectname--.ionic" because playstore won't let you upload the APK because of same package name which is already present in it.

 ### Production Builds

 To run or build your app for production, run